Hu Changsheng

-Hu Changsheng (胡昌升 (Hú Chāngshēng); born December 1963) is a Chinese politician currently serving as Party Secretary of Gansu and Chairman of the People's Congress of Gansu Province.
+Hu Changsheng (胡昌升 (Hú Chāngshēng); born December 1963) is a Chinese politician currently serving as Party Secretary of Tibet since September 2026.
 He joined the Chinese Communist Party (CCP) in January 1986, and entered the workforce in July of that same year.
 He is an alternate member of the 19th CCP Central Committee.

 He was a delegate to the 18th National Congress of the Chinese Communist Party and is a delegate to the 19th National Congress of the Chinese Communist Party.
 He was a delegate to the 11th National People's Congress and is a delegate to the 13th National People's Congress.

 Biography

 Sichuan

 Hu was born in Gao'an, Jiangxi, in December 1963.
 In September 1982, he was admitted to Chengdu Institute of Geology (now Chengdu University of Technology), where he majored in geological and mineral survey.
 After graduation, he taught at the university.
 He earned his doctorate in history from Shandong University in December 2003.

 He began his political career in December 1998, when he was appointed deputy magistrate of Jinjiang District, one of eleven urban districts of the prefecture-level city of Chengdu, the capital of Sichuan.
 He was party chief of Yingjing County in January 2012, but having held the position for only two years.
 In February 2004, he was appointed head of the Organization Department of Ya'an Municipal Committee of the Chinese Communist Party and was admitted to member of the standing committee of the CCP Ya'an Municipal Committee, the city's top authority.
 He also served as party chief of Hanyuan County.
 In October 2006, he was appointed deputy party chief of Suining, concurrently holding the mayor position next month.
 In February 2012, he became deputy party chief of Garzê Tibetan Autonomous Prefecture, rising to party chief two months later.